containerum/containerum-docs/content/web-panel/ExternalService.md

 Please, note: by clicking `delete` you will delete the service immediately.
 This action cannot be undone.

+# Connections and dependencies
 If you delete an External service, you won't be able to reach your deployment from the Internet until you create a new External Service.

-# Connections and dependencies

-Connections: correct configuration of the deployment port for correct operation.
+Connections: external service port must be the same as deployment port.

-Dependencies: project and deployment availability.
+Dependencies: project and deployment are required.